Frequently Asked Questions

 Q: Will the District be offering ongoing opportunities for parents to learn about highly capable students?

 A: Yes.
 Starting in the fall of 2017, we will be holding regular interactive meetings as well as presentations for parents and staff to learn together about highly capable students and how best to support them.
-We will also have a regular newsletter, which will be sent to parents.

 Q: Where can I find out more about highly capable students?